 Through innovative funding, administrative efficiencies and careful resource stewardship, Ohio State is actively committed to innovative approaches to support our mission as a leading national flagship research university.
 Operational excellence and resource stewardship is a key focus of the strategic plan.

-- Comprehensive Energy Management Project - The 2017 partnership is providing $1.165 billion for the university, launching an unprecedented sustainability program to improve energy efficiency 25 percent within 10 years; and establishing Ohio State as an international leader in sustainability.
+Comprehensive Energy Management Project - The 2017 partnership has provided $1.165 billion for the university, launched an unprecedented sustainability program to improve energy efficiency 25 percent within 10 years; and established Ohio State as an international leader in sustainability.
+An endowment established with proceeds of the partnership is funding the Buckeye Opportunity Program, which ensures that all Ohio students who qualify for Pell Grants receive an aid package that covers the full cost of tuition and mandatory fees.
 (Learn more) (link is external)

 - Parking lease - The 2012 lease of the university's parking system generated $483 million that Ohio State has devoted to endowments supporting student scholarships, faculty positions, the Arts District and a sustainable campus transportation system.
 (Learn more) (link is external)

-Affinity agreements: The university's relationships with Nationwide Insurance (2014), Huntington (2012) and J. America (2012) have generated more than $139 million in support for the university, as well as internship opportunities for students and other benefits.
+Affinity agreements: The university's relationships with Huntington (2012) and other partners have generated more than $139 million in support for the university, as well as internship opportunities for students and other benefits.

 Ohio State has generated more than $2 billion in recent years to our academic mission through innovative funding approaches.

 These funds are supporting student scholarships, faculty positions, teaching excellence and other key priorities.

 More than 15,000 Ohio State students are receiving President's Affordability Grants each year with funding from administrative efficiencies.